cncf/students/README.md

 _The path ahead_

-1. Learn the why driving cloud native and making it so impactful
+1. Learn the reasons why cloud native computing is so important and the impact it has had.
 2. Attend the world’s largest open source conference, KubeCon + CloudNativeCon
 3. Get introduced to the technical concepts behind cloud native through free training courses
 4. Start contributing to open source projects